Which Supplements are Best for Supporting the Immune System?

 We now have added in sections on – ashwagandha, cinnamon extract, selenium, n-acetyl cysteine, garlic, spirulina and bee pollen.
 We will be updating the section on immune supporting nutrients as additional new research comes into focus.

-Currently, those infected with Covid-19 and experiencing only mild symptoms are being advised to rest at home and only to use those medicines which are designed to manage the most common symptoms, namely a fever and a dry cough.
+Those who have fallen ill and are experiencing only mild symptoms are generally advised to rest at home and only to use those medicines which are designed to manage the most common symptoms, namely a fever and a dry cough.
 Should symptoms persist past a few days, it is advised to seek further medical advice.

 Paracetamol (Acetaminophen) – Paracetamol is recommended for the management of pain and for helping control a fever.

-Pholcodine – Pholcodine is a medicine which is indicated for the treatment of unproductive coughs or dry coughs, a common symptom of Covid-19.
+Pholcodine – Pholcodine is a medicine which is indicated for the treatment of unproductive coughs or dry coughs.